-It will be your responsibility to complete a "Request for Textbooks in Alternate Format" form available from the SSD office in UU-119 so the office can proceed with the alternate format text ordering and/or conversion process.
+It will be your responsibility to complete a "Request for Textbooks in Alternate Format" form available from the SSD office in UU-119 or you can request them online at the following website so the office can proceed with the alternate format text ordering and/or conversion process.

 Since ordering or creating alternate format text materials is a lengthy and time-consuming process, it is critical that SSD receive Requests for Textbooks in Alternate Format forms from authorized students at least 4 weeks prior to the start of a semester.
 Students who wait until the last minute to confirm their schedules or their need for alternate format text materials may experience a delay in receiving them.